 - 23% of businesses have introduced cyber policies for their remote work.

 - Personal device for work policies has been proposed by 18% of the businesses

-With corresponding to the cyber security team, organisations can now align their business strategies with security consideration and provide cyber trends.
-The shared incident and security breach information can be used to make improved decisions around data security, incident response capabilities and overall security budget.
+With corresponding to the cybersecurity team, organisations can now align their business strategies with security considerations and provide cyber trends.
+The shared incident and security breach information can be used to improve data security, incident response capabilities and overall security budget.